RoseNeezar/reddit-clone/README.md

 # Reddit clone

-Reddit clone made with nextjs, nestjs and docker compose.
+Reddit clone made with nextjs, nestjs, nginx and docker compose.
 This app is made with docker containers, so no other dependencies needed to be installed other than docker.
+Both the frontend and backend routing is handled by an nginx container.
 Use the travis.yml file as a template for ci/cd into dockerhub.

 ## Features